acmei/Guide-for-Transplants/README.md

   For example, a 500sqft.
 1bdr/1bath apartment in U-District would be approx.
   $1368.40 = Base Price of U-District (591) + (5 * 69.68) + (1 * 322) + (1 * 107)

-### Comment not content: Where is this list from?
-Fremont and First Hill can be hella expensive.
-Ballard is less expensive than Fremont.
-Also, Shoreline is not in Seattle.
-It is a separate city.
-If we're going to mention those, we should mention Burien and Renton, too.
-U District is also hella expensive in the late summer and fall because it's full of new students. --Jeri
 _Neighborhoods in Order from Most Expensive to Least Expensive_:
 - Downtown
 - Belltown